Buffalo Gap Campground

 General Information

-The Buffalo Gap Viewpoint near the campground entrance road leads to the 600-foot hike up a steep scoria hill to an overlook that provides a spectacular view of the area in every direction.
-A set of interpretive panels on the area's geologic history.
+The Buffalo Gap Viewpoint Trail near the campground entrance road leads to a 600-foot hike up a steep scoria hill to an overlook offering a spectacular view of the area in every direction, and features a set of interpretive panels on the area's geologic history.

-- A seasonal campground host is on-site from Memorial Day to Labor Day.
+- A seasonal campground host is on-site Thursday through Sunday from Memorial Day to Labor Day.

-- Campground rules and information posted on kiosks located at main entrance.
+- Campground rules and information are posted on kiosks located at the main entrance.

 For specific questions, contact the Medora Ranger District Office.